Keith-S-Thompson/fizzbuzz-polyglot/README.md

 * [Visual Basic .NET](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot/blob/master/fizzbuzz.vb)
 * [x86 assembly](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot/blob/master/fizzbuzz.s)

-`tail` is simply the standard Unix/Linux utility, not a real scripting language.

 Many of these are inspired by http://99-bottles-of-beer.net/.

+`tail` and `cat` are simply the standard Unix/Linux utilities, not real scripting languages.
+The `cat` implementation in particular is an ugly cheat, depending on the existence of the `expected-output.txt` file.

 The `verify` script executes each program and confirms that its output is correct.
 It works on my system, Linux Mint 14 on x86_64 with a